Switch to PC gaming

-For people who lack the time to build a PC themselves, one option is to find a kit you like on TigerDirect, take the parts list into your local mom-and-pop PC shop, and pay someone to build it for you.
+Some desktop PC owners who regularly upgrade their PCs might be able to build a secondary gaming PC out of spare parts.
+Or for people who lack the time to build a PC themselves, one option is to find a kit you like on TigerDirect or someone's blog, like Jeff Atwood's 2013 build, take the parts list into your local mom-and-pop PC shop, and pay someone to build it for you.

 Or you could buy a "desktop replacement" laptop with both an Intel GMA and an NVIDIA GPU supporting Optimus: the GMA runs most of the time, and the NVIDIA GPU turns on when you play a game.
 This way, you get playable graphics performance in Windows games when the laptop is docked to your TV, USB game controllers, and AC power, while retaining decent battery life while unplugged.
 But one obvious advantage of a dedicated PC by the TV is that one gaming laptop won't support one person playing a game and another doing homework or Facebook at the same time.